Subscription growth hack (by PayKickstart)

 Look around your market.
 What’s the length of the money back guarantee?
 Can you make yours better?
 What kind of payment terms is everyone else offering?
 If they spread it out over six months can you spread it out over 12 months?

 There are countless ways to retarget the people who visited your website.
 You can show offers to people who read your blog.
-You can push for the email for people who visited specific landing pages and more.
+You can push for the email of people who visited specific landing pages and more.